 Is there clear presentation of the project phases and milestones and the feasibility of the proposed workload given the short project duration?
-Although notification of award may come earlier, assume that funding will be awarded no sooner than May 31, 2023 and reference specific months or dates within FY23 or relative to time from date of award (e.g., 3 weeks after award date).
-The timeline must demonstrate reasonable completion and complete use of funds by September 30, 2023.
+Although notification of award may come earlier, assume that funding will be awarded no sooner than May 31, 2026 and reference specific months or dates within FY26 or relative to time from date of award (e.g., 3 weeks after award date).
+The timeline must demonstrate reasonable completion by September 30, 2026, and complete use of funds by Friday, September 11, 2026.
 Recognizing the USGS publication process may take additional time beyond the end of the project, indicate the anticipated publication date for any USGS publications resulting from the project.

-Appendix A - Statement of Interest (SOI) Guidance
+Phase 1 Statement of Interest (SOI) Guidance

-The instructions have been revised for FY23, make sure you only use materials from this year's RFP.
+The instructions have been revised over the years, make sure you only use materials from this year's RFP.

-All documents and links mentioned can be found at the [2023 Proposals SharePoint Site](#). ([Request access](#) if needed.)
+All documents and links mentioned can be found at [the 2026 Proposals SharePoint Site](#). ([Request access](#) if needed.)

-Contact gs_cdi@usgs.gov if you have any questions.
+Contact gs_cdi@usgs.gov (the CDI facilitators inbox) if you have any questions.

-The 6 steps for Phase 1 SOI Submission
+The six steps for Phase 1 participation

 - Step 1.
 Read the Guidance Document (this file). - Step 2.
 Collect the information specified on the SOI Instructions and Worksheet file. - Step 3.
-Complete the SOI Template document with your narrative and estimated budget. - Step 4.
-Submit your information and files (including lightning files) at the submission link. - Step 5.
-Prepare for the lightning presentations by practicing a 90-second pitch. - Step 6.
-Present your 90-second talk at the Lightning Presentation Session.
+Complete the SOI Budget Template estimated budget. - Step 4.
+Submit your information and files (including lightning files) using the submission form. - Step 5.
+Present your 90-second talk at the Lightning Presentation Session. - Step 6.
+Interact and answer any questions on your Statement of Interest page.

-More detail about the 6 steps of Phase 1: How and When
+More detail about the six steps of Phase 1: How and When